sous-chefs/zabbix-agent/README.md

 # TODO

 * Support more platform on agent side windows ?
-* LWRP Magic ?
+* LWRP cleanup, port and testing

 # CHANGELOG
+### 0.9.0
+  * Major refactor of all code.
+  * Rename cookbook to zabbix-agent, strip out all server, web, java-gateway dependancies.
+  * Add default code path chefspec tests
+  * Update kitchen tests
+  * Added package install from repo.zabbix.com
+  * Rename many cookbooks to follow a Install->Configure->Service design pattern.

 ### 0.8.0
   * This version is a big change with a lot of bugfix and change.
 Please be carefull if you are updated from previous version

 ### 0.0.42
   * Adds Berkshelf/Vagrant 1.1 compatibility (andrewGarson)
   * Moves recipe[yum::epel] to a documented runlist dependency instead of forcing you to use it via include_recipe

 ### 0.0.41
   * Format metadata and add support for Oracle linux (Thanks to tas50 and his love for oracle Linux)
   * Fix about redhat LSB in agent-prebuild recipe (Thanks nutznboltz)
   * Fix Add missing shabang for init file.
 (Thanks justinabrahms)
   * Fix FC045 foodcritic
   * new dependencies version on database and mysql cookbook
   * Add support for custom config file location to zabbix-agent.init-rh.erb (Thanks charlesjohnson)

 ### 0.0.40
   * Refactoring for passing foodcritic with help from dkarpenko